madalinoprea/magneto-debug/README.md

 - **Events**: shows all raised events and called observers
 - **Database**: lists all models and collections loaded during the request; all executed SQL queries are listed when SQL Profiler is enabled
-- **E-mails**: lists e-mail information and preview **Layout**: lists layout handlers loaded during current request and adds ability to see layout files updates to a specific handle; offers information about instantiated and rendered block
+- **E-mails**: lists sent e-mails with preview
+- **Layout**: outputs rendering tree, lists layout handlers loaded during current request and adds ability to see layout files updates to a specific handle; offers information about instantiated and rendered block
 - **Configuration**: lists available Magento modules with their status and their version; also offers the ability to enable/disable them